fpgadeveloper/ethernet-fmc-axi-eth/README.md

 [ZCU102]: https://www.xilinx.com/zcu102
 <!-- updater end -->

+Notes:

+1. The Vivado Edition column indicates which designs are supported by the Vivado *Standard* Edition, the FREE edition which can be used without a license.
+Vivado *Enterprise* Edition requires a license however a 30-day evaluation license is available from the AMD Xilinx Licensing site.

 ## Software

 These reference designs can be driven by either a standalone application or within a PetaLinux environment.